Kathmandu Pokhara Tour

 From a theological and historical standpoint, Ghandruk village is a significant place.
 It has a clean and tranquil environment.
 The historic Ghandruk village and the monasteries reflect the inhabitants’ culture and customs.

-You can finally proceed to your hotel or homestay when you have reached the village.
-Most homestay and hotel architecture is traditional Nepali.
-They exude a genuine Nepalese charm.
+Once you reach the village, you can finally proceed to your hotel or homestay.
+Most homestay and hotel architecture is traditional Nepali, exuding a genuine Nepalese charm.
 The Gurungs welcome the guests warmly.
-Walkways of stones lead to the village communal area once you reach Ghandruk.
+Once you reach Ghandruk, stone walkways lead to the village communal area.

-Before traveling to Ghanadruk, be sure to reserve the accommodation.
-The locals claimed that most hotels and homestay bookings are on the weekends and often.
-Most of the lodging options you’ll have are Gurung cottages.
-They are famous for their scenic mountain views.
+Before traveling to Ghanadruk, be sure to reserve accommodation.
+The locals claim that most hotel and homestay bookings are on the weekends and often.
+Most of the lodging options you’ll have are Gurung cottages, which are famous for their scenic mountain views.

 Most of the hotels in Ghandruk offer a wide variety of services in different cost ranges.
 The least expensive room available is NRS 3000 for two people.
 It has an attached bathroom, a non-vegetarian dinner, and a local breakfast.